< back to Blog home

 If you’re starting a bar, you’ll want to hire bartenders that know how to make all the basic bartending drinks.
 A French 75 is definitely one of the cocktails on that list.

-When your bar staff is making drinks that build loyalty and keep customer satisfaction rates high, you’ll be able to rest assured that your bar profitability will be in good shape.
+When your bar staff is making bar drinks that build loyalty and keep customer satisfaction rates high, you’ll be able to rest assured that your bar profitability will be in good shape.
 Then, you’ll be able to relax with a French 75 while bar and restaurant operations run smoothly and profitably.

 Book a Demo